jackiehjm/stx-docs/doc/source/updates/kubernetes/software-updates-and-upgrades-software-updates.rst

 #.  **Application Software Updates**

-    These software updates apply to software being managed through the StarlingX Application Package Manager, that is, ':command:`system application-upload/apply/remove/delete`'. |prod| delivers some software
+    These software updates apply to software being managed through the StarlingX Application Package Manager, that is, :command:`system application-upload/apply/remove/delete`. |prod| delivers some software
-    through this mechanism, for example, **platform-integ-apps**.
+    through this mechanism, for example, ``platform-integ-apps``.

     For software updates for these applications, download the updated application tarball, containing the updated FluxCD manifest, and updated